Things to Consider When Hiring an ISO Consultant

 Having worked in the ISO industry for over 30 years, at Cavendish Scott we recognize that making a decision about ISO can be a future-altering decision for a company.
 For many, the future is altered in a good way.
 For others, the choices made when choosing a consultant can harm a company for years to come.
 The reality is that when a decision is made correctly the first time, it can pay off dividends down the road.

-We want to make sure a company who is looking to hire an ISO consultant is equipped to make the best decision possible.
+We want to make sure a company that is looking to hire an ISO consultant is equipped to make the best decision possible.
 This article includes notes from our first-hand experiences with companies looking to adopt or expand ISO in business.
-Whether you choose to work with Cavendish Scott or not, we believe the following information will help you make an informed decision which can guide your quality program for years to come.
+Whether you choose to work with Cavendish Scott or not, we believe the following information will help you make an informed decision that can guide your quality program for years to come.

 1: Realistic Timelines

 Does your organization have a realistic timeline?
 Is the consultant you are looking to work with offering a realistic timeline?
 A traditional ISO consulting project will take somewhere between three to six months to complete.
 A consultant may be able to complete the project in two months but it would take a lot of time and dedication.
 If an organization is looking to complete the project in a hurry it will not find a shortage of people willing to stand up to the task.
 But the question an organization will have to ask, though, is: is the business looking for a quality project or a quick project?

 When a consulting company is willing to offer ISO services on an accelerated timeline there will be questions of quality down the road.
 ISO focuses on quality; as an organization, it probably is not smart to start a project premised on quality with a low-quality service – but that is what may happen if your timeline is not reasonable.
 A reasonable timeline will allow time for both the organization and the consultant to review every process within the organization related to the ISO certification and ensure everything is in place prior to the certification audit.
 This will take time and cannot be done quickly without the help of multiple consultants.